BAA to sell Edinburgh airport and keep Glasgow

-LONDON Airport operator BAA said it was putting its Edinburgh airport up for sale, bowing to the Competition Commission's order to sell a Scottish airport in order to pave the way for better competition.
+LONDON British airport operator BAA said it was putting its Edinburgh airport up for sale, bowing to the UK Competition Commission's order to sell a Scottish airport in order to pave the way for better competition.

 After a two-year battle with BAA over whether it exerted a dominant hold on British airports, the CC told BAA earlier this month that it must sell one of its Scottish airports before it disposes of Stansted airport.